68656c6c/homepage/content/post/Tailscale in an Alpine Linux LXC in Proxmox.md

 tags:
   - technology/alpine/tailscale
 ---
-I'll honestly start by saying that a lot of this is generally not supported or recommended, I do it anyway because of the benefits of an LXC.
+I'll honestly start by saying that a lot of this is generally not supported or recommended, I do it anyway because of the benefits of an LXC container.

 I shifted away from this strategy a while back, but for anyone looking up how to do this, here's some documentation.
 # Installing Tailscale to Alpine Linux LXC